Causes and Prevention of Current Wars

 First, war is madness in the US sense of mad as in angry.
 War is a political expression of frustration, anger and hatred.
 Anger is an outgoing emotional reaction to perceived threat, which bypasses reason.
 Anger gives us a feeling of wishing to hurt of destroy the object of anger, the Other, immediately, although history, reason and psychology teach us that in the process of destroying perceived enemies, the destroyer is creating yet more threatening Others.

 Second, war is madness in the sense of detachment from everyday reality.
-In war, humans divert from the everyday central human purposeful work, that of trying to create healthy and happy human communities by addressing our individual and societal needs.
+In war, humans divert from the everyday central human purposeful work, that of trying to create healthy and happy human communities by addressing our real individual and societal needs.
 In war we are expected to turn our hand instead to destroying the lives, health and structures of our perceived enemies.
 War is the exact opposite of what the human race needs to be doing in the early 21st century, which is of course, to be working to normalise Earth’s greenhouse effect, to satisfy our human needs for health, education and security, and to protect and restore ecological systems.
-If work is the setting of needed things in order, war is a form of anti-work.
+If work is defined as the setting of needed things in order, war must be seen as a form of anti-work.

 Third, war is insanity in the sense that Einstein pointed to when he said “Insanity is doing the same thing over and over again, but expecting different results”.